 Although it’s not a popular nickname and the name may be misleading to other coffee-related topics, the ‘Canadiano’ is occasionally a nickname of the Red Eye as a light jab towards the Americano.
 That’s because the Red Eye/Canadiano adds coffee to their espresso, and the Americano adds water, indicating that the Americano is the weaker choice.

 Where the traditional Red Eye coffee has one shot of espresso with drip coffee, the Black Eye has two shots of espresso.
 It contains more caffeine than the Red Eye, but not as much as the Dead Eye or Green Eye (three shots).
 It’ll have the sweetness of the espresso with the acidity that drip coffee always has, but it can be very strong in bitterness and flavor if you’re not used to espresso.

-Difference Between Coffee and Espresso
+What’s the Difference Between Coffee & Espresso?

 The difference between coffee and espresso is that espresso brews much faster than coffee.
 It requires finely ground and packed tight, then very hot water is pressure-shot through it within seconds.
 Coffee takes a longer time to brew, regardless of the brewing method.